 What’s the most challenging photo you’ve ever taken?

-So far it’s been during this COVID-19 situation, although it’s been a blessing in disguise for skating.
-For three weekends in a row, Cameron Talbott and myself, along with a crew of about 5 more that involved the Golden Gate Bridge at about 7am.
-Unfortunately I can’t disclose exactly what was shot as the photo hasn’t been released yet.
-It will be apart of the photo book I’m working on for ‘Hit It Whet Again’.
-I’ll tell you this much, it took three weekends because each weekend we kept upping the anti on the trick that needed to be laced.
+So far, it’s been during this COVID-19 situation, although it’s been a blessing in disguise for skating.
+For three weekends in a row, Cameron Talbott and I, along with a crew of about 5 more, involved the Golden Gate Bridge at about 7 am.
+Unfortunately, I can’t disclose exactly what was shot as the photo hasn’t been released yet.
+It will be apart of the photo book I’m working on for ‘Hit It Whet Again.’
+I’ll tell you this much; it took three weekends because we kept upping the anti on the trick that needed to be laced each weekend.
 Cameron is beyond a professional and made it look too easy.
 I also had to make adjustments each weekend with my camera angle to get the best shot possible.
 We hope you guys will enjoy it when it releases later this year.

 Cameron Talboot and Taylor Kobryn (left) – San Francisco (right)